JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Cool!
 That lets us do what we wanted.
 We net decreased the time it takes to run the primal and gradient passes.
-We have now demonstrated the title question of why we needed to be able to modify the primal pass.
+We have now demonstrated the title question of why we want to be able to modify the primal pass.
-We will go into that more later and have some more usage examples.
-But first let's continue to see how we go from that `augmented_primal` to `pullback_at` to [`rrule`](@ref).
+We will go into that more later and have some more usage examples, but first let's continue to see how we go from `augmented_primal` and `pullback_at` to [`rrule`](@ref).

 One thing we notice when looking at `pullback_at` is it really is starting to have a lot of arguments.
-It had a fair few already, and now we are adding `intermediates` as well.
+It had a fair few already, and now we are adding `intermediates` as well, making it even more unwieldy.
-Not to mention this is a fairly simple function, only 1 input, no keyword arguments.
+Not to mention these are fairly simple example, the `sin` and `σ` functions have 1 input and no keyword arguments.
-Furthermore, we don't even use all of them all the time.
+Furthermore, we often don't even use all of the arguments to `pullback_at`.
-The original new code for pulling back `sin` no longer needs the `x`, and it never needed `y` (though `sigmoid` does).
+The new code for pulling back `sin` — which uses `sincos` and `intermediates` — no longer needs `x`, and it never needed `y` (though sigmoid `σ` does).
-The function signature for `pullback_at` was already rather long with the primal inputs and outputs and the sensitivity.
-Now it is even longer since we added `intermediates`.
-Further, storing all all those things on the tape is using up extra memory.
+And storing all these things on the tape — inputs, outputs, sensitivities, intermediates — is using up extra memory.
 What if we generalized the idea of the `intermediate` named tuple, and had a struct that just held anything we might want put on the tape.
 ```julia
 struct PullbackMemory{P, S}